surajsamaga/surajsamaga.github.io/courses.md

 title: Courses
 ---

 Here is a comprehensive list of courses that I have credited at IITB.
-Details of all the courses offered by the EE department can be found [here](https://www.ee.iitb.ac.in/web/academics/courses/).
-I have written detailed reviews for a few of these courses as part of the [EE-DAMP team](https://dampeeiitb.wordpress.com/course-reviews/), which can be found next to the corresponding course in the list
+Details of the EE courses can be found [here](https://www.ee.iitb.ac.in/web/academics/courses/).
+I have written detailed reviews for a few courses as part of the [EE-DAMP team](https://dampeeiitb.wordpress.com/course-reviews/), which can be found next to the corresponding course in the list.

 ### VLSI
 - Mixed Signal VLSI Design \[EE 719\]